There are no products in your shopping cart.

 Two years after I was diagnosed, I was very lucky to have had clear scans and was able to progress to yearly check ups.

 Receiving a diagnosis has had a massive impact on my life both positive and negative.
 Firstly the shock, the unknown and the uncertainty are the worst parts.
 Not being able to concentrate on anything other than what lies ahead, whether that be hospital appointments or waiting for results - that's all you can think about.
 I also worried about the effect it had upon my loved ones.
 I didn't want my friends and family to be upset as that really upset me.

 Believe it or not there are positives!
-I feel extremely lucky and grateful that it was caught early enough to be able to treat it surgically and with my fertility kept in tact.
-It wasn't a pleasant experience but I know that if I hadn't have gone for my cervical screening test when I did I may not be here today.
+I feel extremely lucky and grateful that it was caught early enough to be able to treat it surgically and with my fertility kept intact.
+It wasn't a pleasant experience but I know that if I hadn't have gone for my cervical screening test when I did, I may not be here today.
 I now know that I am strong enough to get through anything!
 I can put things into perspective a lot easier than before, as I now know what a real problem actually is!
 I try not to sweat the small stuff and I can step back and look at the bigger picture.
-I lead a much healthier and active lifestyle
+I lead a much healthier and active lifestyle.

-Another postive is the fact that my friends and family do not and would not ignore their cervical screening letter and make that appointment straight away, otherwise they'd have me to deal with!
+Another postive is the fact that my friends and family do not and would not ignore their cervical screening letter and they make that appointment straight away, otherwise they'd have me to deal with!
 I am very proud that I can give advice and support about cervical cancer and abnormalities.
-And of course cervical screening, because I know without a doubt that mine saved my life.
+And of course, cervical screening, because I know without a doubt that mine saved my life.

 Please donate now and help Jo’s Cervical Cancer Trust reach and support more women like Gemma.